dougeby/IntuneDocs/intune/migration-guide-considerations.md

 # Special migration considerations

-There are special migration considerations which may apply depending on your existing MDM provider environment.
+There are special migration considerations that may apply depending on your existing MDM provider environment.

 ## Factory reset for Apple’s Device Enrollment Program (DEP)